flutter/website/src/content/get-started/fwe/user-input.md

 [`IconButton`]: {{site.api}}/flutter/material/IconButton-class.html
 [`OutlinedButton`]: {{site.api}}/flutter/material/OutlinedButton-class.html
 [`TextButton`]: {{site.api}}/flutter/material/TextButton-class.html
+[Add interactivity to your Flutter app]: /ui/interactivity

 ## Text

 Several widgets support text input.

 ### `SelectableText`

 Flutter's `Text` widget displays text on the screen, but doesn't allow users to highlight or copy the text.
 `SelectableText` displays a string of _user-selectable_ text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/SelectableText.gif",
 caption: "This figure shows a cursor highlighting a portion of a string of text."
-alt: 'A GIF of a cursor hihglighting two lines of text from a paragraph.' code:"
+alt: 'A GIF of a cursor highlighting two lines of text from a paragraph.' code:"
 ```dart
 @override